 Kelvin is President of his own consulting firm, Green Bottom Line, that focuses on sustainable materials and packaging development, commercialization, testing and certification.
 He is also founder and CEO of Gen3Bio, a startup company focused on producing biobased chemicals and subsequent bioplastics from microalgae.
 For ASTM, Kelvin is the chair of the ASTM D20.96 subcommittee that deals with biodegradation and biobased standards for plastics and is Vice-Chair of Products for D20 Plastics, which oversees other subcommittees include D20.95 Plastics Recycling.
 Kelvin is also on the USDA Biopreferred Program Technical Advisory Council and is on the Board of Directors of the Indiana Recycling Coalition.

 A Wisconsin native, Alex completed his undergraduate degrees in Biology and Waste Resources before working in Waste Management and Planning in Eastern Washington for the last three years.
 Most recently, Alex has become a Graduate Research Assistant at the University of Wisconsin – Stevens Point under the Soils and Waste Resources department.
-There, on top of his CMA work, he is researching the affects composting can have on infectious diseases like Chronic Wasting Disease and E. Coli.
-Alex is happy to have been a part of the CMA team this past year and is looking forward to continuing to move forward the mission of effective compostables.
+There, on top of his CMA work, he is researching the effects composting can have on infectious diseases like Chronic Wasting Disease and E. Coli.
+Alex is happy to have been a part of the CMA team this past year and is looking forward to continuing to move forward with the mission of effective compostables.

-Kari Rolnick is a Technical Advisor for CMA.
+Kari Rolnick is a Compliance Supervisor for CMA.
 She has a BS in Geological Sciences from the College of Charleston.
 Over the past 15 years, she has worked in a variety of environmental and scientific fields.
 She began her career as a laboratory technician for the WA State Department of Ecology, in their general chemistry department.
 She then transitioned to field sample preparation for the lab’s organic chemistry department.
 After working for Ecology, she began work for TechLaw, Inc. as their lead inorganic chemist/consultant.
 There, she performed various inorganic chemistry analyses as well as assisted metals and organics sections of the lab.
 After working for this environmental consulting company, Kari took a position as a Health Physicist for Puget Sound Naval Shipyard.
 There, she monitored radiation exposure of workers, reported dose, maintained procedures, and assisted with program audits.
 Kari has lived in Washington for 15 years.
 She enjoys portrait photography, exercise (chasing three children), and camping & hiking all around our state.